samdev-7/website/src/pages/work/diamond-nuggets.md

   - name: "View on CurseForge"
     url: "https://www.curseforge.com/minecraft/mc-mods/diamond-nuggets"

-ogDesc: "A simple Minecraft mod that adds diamond nuggets as a form of currency."
 ---

 [Minecraft](https://minecraft.net) has iron and gold nuggets, but where are the diamond nuggets?